turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - Plan, diagram and break down the problem, but don't try to get it right the first time.
 Don't write too much code without refactoring.
 Maybe stop and refactor every so many minutes, or so many cards.
 - A lot of this is new, and you'll probably have to be pairing more often, or at least be available to each other remotely.
 - Materialize is just a headache, but I can't stop you from using it.
-- Google `content-editable`.
+- Research `content-editable`.
 It will save you a lot of time for the editing foods functionality
 - There's a lot in this document.
 Refer back frequently
 - If there's any question about functionality, ask.
 There's a [#qs-questions](slack://channel?team=T029P2S9M&id=C3VFECP60) channel specifically for this.